 For veggies, make colcannon, a dish popular in the Western Islands of Scotland (as well as in Ireland).
 Boil cabbage, carrots, turnip and potatoes; drain and stew for about 20 minutes in a pan with butter, salt and pepper.

-Stovied tatties are a potato-based dish, designed to use left over meat and vegetables.
+Stovie tatties, a.k.a. stovies, is a potato-based dish, designed to use left over meat and vegetables.
 Diced onions are cooked in beef fat along with leftover beef and vegetables (typically carrots and peas).
 Water is added to the pan, and then diced potatoes are added and simmered until soft.

-An easier celebration might be to invite everyone for a Scotch tasting.
+Instead of preparing dinner, an easier celebration might be to invite everyone for a Scotch tasting.

 How about a Scotch and chocolate tasting?